Directed by: Tim Miller || Produced by: Simon Kinberg, Ryan Reynolds, Lauren Shuler Donner

 Perhaps what I like most about Deadpool is how it feels like a full-fledged action-comedy hybrid.
 It’s as funny as I expected Guardians of the Galaxy (2014) to be, which instead turned out to be a rather generic, if perfectly capable, space-adventure film with occasional funny moments.
 Deadpool reminds me of vintage Jackie Chan pictures and Edgar Wright’s genre spoofs like Shaun of the Dead (2004) and Hot Fuzz (2007).
 I can’t give much higher compliments.

 Altogether, Deadpool is a triumph for both adult action fans and comic book junkies everywhere.
 Tim Miller, Reynolds, Reese, and Wernick made a movie for the fans and their risk-taking paid off in spades.
 I’m sure the euphoria over this success will be short-lived given how an eerily similar thing happened almost eight years ago with The Dark Knight (2008), and how Hollywood always overcompensates every time it smells money, but for now, let’s all agree that Deadpool hit it out of the fucking park.
-And if you disagree, then get the fuck outta here!
+Even if it’s not a perfect action movie, it’s what Hollywood needed to shake itself from its bland, self-censored homeostasis.

 SUMMARY & RECOMMENDATION: Deadpool is an incredibly subversive and irreverent picture, lampooning mainstream superhero-movie formula while simultaneously executing an effective superhero story all its own.
 It’s concise, well edited, and hits its tone perfectly.
 Sure, Reynold’s Wade Wilson isn’t exactly a “hero” in the traditional sense, and the story’s framework is little more than just that, but the devil’s in the details with Tim Miller’s excellent action-direction and visual comedy, Reese and Wernick’s excellent use of flashbacks, and Reynold’s great chemistry with co-stars Morena Baccarin, Ed Skrein, T. J. Miller, and Brianna Hildebrand.